 “What Raksha madam?
 The way you jumped on your seat, was amazing. 😀 Where were you planning to run in this forest?”, asked the driver, laughing out loud (as loud as he could).
 I gave him a sarcastic laugh and rolling my eyes, sat back on my seat.
 My legs were still shivering with the adrenaline rush I had experienced.

 When I had my senses back, I remembered that a 3 ton elephant had charged us, by running towards the jeep.
-And it was straight towards me! (“No, I want the best seat – front row, right next to the door”, my inner conscious taunted me :/ ) The driver had started the jeep at the right moment, because of which the Tusker had stopped and headed back to its bush (- where it was enjoying its mud bath before scaring the hell out of me – these animals are such drama, I tell you! 😛 ).
+And it was straight towards me! (“No, I want the best seat – front row, right next to the door”, I had fought with the driver before starting the safari) The driver had started the jeep at the right moment, because of which the Tusker had stopped and headed back to its bush (- where it was enjoying its mud bath before scaring the hell out of me – these animals are such drama, I tell you! 😛 ).

 Our jeep stood there, watching the Tusker head back and hid its face behind the bushes (“embarrassed 😀 “, I thought).